thedrowsywinger/Word-Frequency-Checker/README.md

   - Shows the position of the words
   - Information for each unique word is only shown once

-### Task
+### Description

 This assignment required us to write a program which accepts the name of a text file from the command line.
 It can be assumed that the text file contains English text.
-The program should then output the frequency of each word in the file, along with a list of position indexes.
-The information for each unique word should be shown only once.
+The program outputs the frequency of each word in the file, along with a list of position indexes.
+The information for each unique word is shown only once.

 If for example the input text file contains the following content: